Home Events + News Hockey Rink in Partnership With NJ Devils Reopens in Hoboken

 About the Deal

-a rendering of what the new rink could look like in Hoboken^ A rendering of what the rink could look like.
-Photo Credit: City of Hoboken
+a rendering of what the new rink could look like in Hoboken

-A spokesperson with the City of Hoboken shared with HG that a large portion of the effort to create the partnership with the Devils came from the Department of Recreation, led by Jessica Lezcano.
+A spokesperson for the City of Hoboken shared with HG earlier this year that a large portion of the effort to create the partnership with the Devils came from the Department of Recreation, led by Jessica Lezcano.
 “I’m so pleased to share that Hoboken will be partnering with the New Jersey Devils to receive a grant for a new roller hockey rink,” said Mayor Ravi S. Bhalla.
 “This is the latest effort we have undertaken to coordinate with community stakeholders to bolster our recreation offerings and improve our public spaces, and I want to offer my sincere thanks to the entire Division of Recreation for working hand-in-hand with the Devils team, to make this possible.
 I look forward to these renovations and eventually cutting the ribbon on the new rink!”

 About the Facility

 The Hoboken Multi-Service Center is located at 124 Grand Street.
-The roller rink is part of the 40,000-square-foot facility, which also houses city offices and other recreational facilities.
+The roller rink is part of the 40,000-square-foot facility, which also houses City offices and other recreational facilities.
 In 2023, Hoboken held a series of public meetings to share proposals about a possible renovation of the space.
 Residents weighed in on what they’d like to see, and much of the conversation focused on adding a community pool.

 Hockey in Hudson County

 The other ice rinks in Hudson County are located in Bayonne and Secaucus.
 Charlie Heger Ice Rink, located in Jersey City, has been closed since 2022, with no clear signs of reopening.
 A consequence of the Heger rink’s closure is the deterioration of the relationship between the NJ Devils and Jersey City Youth Hockey through the Hockey in NJ Program.
-The program is designed to offer children the opportunity to learn about hockey through local clinics.
-Some of the programs offered include sled hockey, all-girls’ clinics, roller hockey, and more.
+The program is designed to provide children with the opportunity to learn about hockey through local clinics.
+Some of the programs provided include sled hockey, all-girls clinics, roller hockey, and more.
 There is an academic component as well, providing participants with academic support such as tutoring and other resources.
 While Hockey in NJ began working with Jersey City’s program in 2015, the partnership has dwindled as there is no ‘home ice’ for the Jersey City program.

 See More: The Best Ice Skating Rinks in New Jersey + New York City

-For all the latest Hoboken + Jersey City happenings, be sure to follow @thehobokengirl on Instagram + TikTok, and subscribe to our weekly newsletter here
+For all the latest Hoboken + Jersey City happenings, be sure to follow @thehobokengirl on Instagram + TikTok, and subscribe to our weekly newsletter here.

 read more news button